microchip-pic-avr-examples/llc50w-power-voltage-mode-control-with-active-current-sharing/README.md

 <span id="standby-state"><a name="standby-state"> </a></span>

-#### STANDBY state
+#### __STANDBY State__
 Both SRs are disabled, so any conduction is through the body diodes of the SRs.
-We stay in this state until the output voltage is above 6V (see macro "VOUT_SR_ACTIVE") and the total output current is above 1.4A (see macro "IOUT_SRONIL").
+We stay in this state until the output voltage is above 6V (see macro _VOUT_SR_ACTIVE_) and the total output current is above 1.4A (see macro _IOUT_SRONIL_).
 If both of these conditions are satisfied we go to the enable state.

 <p>
   <center>